Substance Abuse Treatment in Austin

 While the black-tar version continues to be the brand of choice for cities in the Southwest United States and beyond, and even in Dallas, Austin has dealt with the dead powdered version of the drug, which now consists of mostly fentanyl.
-In fact, at the time of publishing this article, May 2022, Austin, Texas, is currently experiencing unprecedented numbers of opioid overdose deaths, all of which point to fentanyl.
+In fact, at the time of the last update to this article, in February 2023, Austin, Texas, is currently experiencing unprecedented numbers of opioid overdose deaths, all of which point to fentanyl.

 Fentanyl Detox Austin and the Rising Opioid Crisis

 One hundred seventy drug overdoses were reported in Austin in 2021.
 With over seven months left to the year, the city is already sitting at around 100, well over half of last year’s number.
 This is a culmination of many overdoses, with record years achieved each year since 2018.
 The city recently filed for an emergency $3 million in funds to combat the area’s current overdose death spike.